webmasterCCB/CCBwebsite/donate-carnegie.md

 ### Our Historic Opportunity

-2026 is not only the Classic City Band's 50th anniversary (longest continuously-operating community band in Georgia history!), but also the year we are going to perform in the fantastic Carnegie Hall in New York City!
+2026 is not only the Classic City Band's 50th anniversary (longest continuously-operating community band in Georgia history!), but also the year we are going to perform in the fantastic <strong>Carnegie Hall</strong> in New York City!

 ### What Your Donation Supports